renansz/URochester/CSC453/midterm_post.md

            19 STORE_NAME               2 (c)
            22 LOAD_CONST               2 (None)
 ```
             This code is really simple and just "add" two variables containing respectvely
 'str' and 'ing' producing the result 'string' and storing it in a new variable.

             The byte-code has just one line that we are interested in, the byte offset 18
 containing the opcode BINARY_ADD.
 If you are familiarized with other Python
 you will notice that this BINARY_ADD is the same used anytime a '+' operator
 appears in your code.
 The question is: how could CPython know that we are now
 talking about strings and not integers, and that is what we will see in the
 next steps.

 *** For the purposes of this tutorial we will ignore all the reference counter
 increasing / decreasing codes as well as all debugging and exception handling
-code.***
+code.
+Also, we will not go over all the optimizations that the compiler does
+because they are not essential to the understanding of what the '+' operator
+does***

             The algorithm used to implement BINARY_ADD looks like this:
 ```
          case BINARY_ADD:
             w = POP();